 Next, you’ll need hunting ammunition for your actual hunt as well as extra ammo for the time at the range becoming proficient with shooting your firearm.
 Rounds for my .450 Bushmaster currently cost about $2 per shot.
 As another example, rifled slugs for a 12-gauge are around $1.60/shot.

 Do not neglect spending the time and money it takes to be comfortable shooting your firearm or bow accurately.
-Being a good sportsman means taking game ethically by being confident that the shots you take will kill the animal quickly with the least amount of suffering possible.
+Being a good sportsman means taking game in an ethical manner by being confident that the shots you take will kill the animal quickly with the least amount of suffering possible.
 Bad shots can lead to prolonged, unnecessary suffering of the animal or even injuring the animal without being able to harvest it.

 Clothing